 ZL’s team has a wide variety of perspectives on information governance, brought on by different roles, experiences, and knowledge.
-For this post, I interviewed solutions engineer George Kobakhidze about his insights on ROT data, IG, and the future of privacy.
+For this post, I interviewed solutions engineer George Kobakhidze about his insights on unstructured data, IG, and the future of privacy.

 Tell me a little about yourself.